forta-network/docs/docs/python.md

 ## Handlers

-The most relevant functions for bot developers are the handler functions: `initialize`, `handle_block` and `handle_transaction`.
+The most relevant functions for bot developers are the handler functions: `initialize`, `handle_block`, `handle_transaction` and `handle_alert`.

-Your `agent.py` file must declare a `handle_block` and/or `handle_transaction` function.
-You can implement one or both of these depending on your use case, but at least one must be provided.
-These functions take a `BlockEvent` or `TransactionEvent` as their input, respectively, and return an array of zero or more `Finding` objects.
+Your `agent.py` file must declare at least one of the `handle_block`, `handle_transaction` or `handle_alert` functions.
+You can implement one or all of these depending on your use case, but at least one must be provided.
+These functions take a `BlockEvent`, `TransactionEvent` or `AlertEvent` as their input, respectively, and return an array of zero or more `Finding` objects.

 You can also optionally declare an `initialize` function that will be executed on bot startup.
 This is useful for fetching some data from the network or parsing some file before your bot begins.
+If you are using the `handle_alert` handler, then the `initialize` function is **required** to return which bot's alerts you want to subscribe to (see the pattern for [consuming bot alerts](handle-alert.md) for more information).
+If you don't want to subscribe to any bot alerts, don't return anything.

 ## BlockEvent